shubham12412/streaming-learning/book-reading/streaming-systems/ch-1-streaming-101.md

 The two domains of time we discussed earlier (processing time and event time) are essentially the two we care about.7 Windowing makes sense in both domains, so let’s look at each in detail and see how they differ.
 Because processing-time windowing has historically been more common, we’ll start there.

+### Windowing by processing time
+When windowing by processing time, the system essentially buffers up incoming data into windows until some amount of processing time has passed.
+For example, in the case of five-minute fixed windows, the system would buffer data for five minutes of processing time, after which it would treat all of the data it had observed in those five minutes as a window and send them downstream for processing.